Are you looking to devise a Colombia travel plan? You are in the right place!

 The roads in bigger cities are decent to drive on.
 However, it is not easy to navigate the mountains.
 So, if you are going to visit the mountainous regions, I suggest that you take a bus or book a taxi instead.

-Nonetheless, if you are a skilled driver looking at self-drive options for your Colombia travel plans, you can compare rental rates here.
+Nonetheless, if you are a skilled driver looking at self-drive options for your Colombia travel plans, rentals will work!

 Domestic flights are also a great way to navigate Colombia.
 Flights are generally affordable.
 And due to the many airports in the country, it’s easy to traverse between different destinations.